-

 Media

 Next, we have media activities, or marketing tactics.
 This category is a bit of a catch all for your advertising and outward marketing investments.
-It includes TV, print, outdoor, display, direct, search, social, etc. It can also include earned media mentions like those gained from your public relations efforts.
+It includes TV, print, outdoor, display, direct, search, social, etc and is usually measured with daily spend per media channel.
+It can also include earned media mentions like those gained from your public relations efforts.

 External factors